Toronto subway: Line 6 Finch West

 Line 6 Finch West, also known as the "Finch West LRT", is an under-construction line being built by Mosaic Transit Group along Finch Avenue.
 It is to be operated by the Toronto Transit Commission and was also part of the Transit City proposal announced on March 16, 2007.
-The 11 km, 18-stop line is to extend from Finch West station on Line 1 Yonge–University to the north campus of Humber College.
+The 11 km, 18-stop line is to extend from Finch West station on Line 1 Yonge–University to the north campus of Humber Polytechnic (formerly Humber College).
 The line is forecast to carry about 14.6 million rides a year or 40,000 a day by 2031.
-It is scheduled for completion in 2023, with an estimated cost of $1.2 billion.
 Construction on this line began in 2019.
+It was scheduled for completion in the first half of 2024, with an estimated cost of $1.2 billion, though it has since been delayed.